 L1002 Material Handler – Lexington, NC

 NOTE: FLS is currently hiring positions for the night shift for Material Handler.
-Shifts range from 5:30pm to 2:30am and 6:00pm to 6:00am.
+Shifts are from 6:00pm to 6:00am.

 This individual takes work direction from the on-shift coordinator in the warehouse.
 Secondary work direction may also come from any other leader of the FLS operation.